Buying at auction: Tips & advice

 It is also the time when building and pest inspections should be conducted.
 A reminder though - inspections can only be carried out with the permission of the owners and will be at the prospective buyer's cost.

-Legislation requires all people bidding at auction to provide their names, addresses and proof of identity prior to bidding.
+Legislation requires all people buying at auction to provide their names, addresses and proof of identity prior to bidding.
 This information must be provided for a bid to be accepted during an auction.

 The bidder will be provided with a number, which must be displayed if you make a bid during the auction.
 It is important to remember that you don't have to bid just because you have registered, but you must be registered if you intend to bid.